jedahan/kinectFireworks/readme.md

 ### interstitial

   "Congratulations, you have successfully calibrated the device"

   "You will be designing a fireworks show around a set of commands to complete"

   "Hover over 'next' to continue"

 ## instruction screen

    * Background black
    * Color pallete near bottom
    * Video with possible hand gestures

    * Gestures
      * hover to choose color

    * Swipe in any direction to shoot firework

-   * Voice Commands
-     * yelling the color changes it

    "Perform the following actions"